 Design Within Reach was founded in 1998 by noted designer and entrepreneur Rob Forbes.
-Forbes was living in San Francisco at the time, and found that when he tried to furnish his apartment with the clean, simple classics he’d come to appreciate while living in London that works of designers such as Eames, Le Corbusier and Saarinen were largely “out of reach.”
+Living in San Francisco, Rob found that when he tried to furnish his apartment with the clean, simple classics he’d come to appreciate while living in London, he learned that the works of designers such as Eames, Le Corbusier, and Saarinen were largely out of reach.”

-He knew there had to be a better way, and thus the idea for DWR was formed.
-Forbes bought 20 containers of inventory, sent out a direct-mail catalog and the rest, as they say, is history.
-DWR made innovative works from iconic designers accessible for the first time, and ultimately grew into the largest premium retailer of authentic, modern design.
-In 2014, the brand was acquired by noted American furniture maker, Herman Miller.
+Rob knew there had to be a better way and the idea for DWR was formed.
+He bought 20 containers of inventory, sent out a direct-mail catalog, and the rest is history.
+DWR made innovative works from iconic designers accessible for the first time, ultimately growing into the largest premium retailer of authentic, modern design.
+In 2014, the brand was acquired by noted American furniture maker Herman Miller.

-From the beginning, Forbes and the DWR team focused not just on selling, but on educating and taste-making, sharing the origin story behind each piece and the individuals who created it.
+From the beginning, Rob and the DWR team focused not just on selling, but on educating and elevating taste, sharing the origin story behind each piece and the individuals who created it.

-To ensure that DWR’s growing number of online shoppers have access to the same level of service and knowledge as its in-store customers, the digital team turned to HERO® in early 2020.
+To ensure DWR’s growing number of online shoppers have access to the same level of service and knowledge as its in-store customers, the digital team turned to Hero in early 2020.
 Hero was rolled out to every DWR store and 150 of the brand’s design professionals.
-The team quickly embraced Hero’s messaging app, racking up nearly 750 new conversations per week, which translated into hundreds of thousands of dollars in sales.
+The team quickly embraced Hero’s virtual shopping tools, racking up nearly 750 new conversations per week, translating to hundreds of thousands of dollars in sales.

 “Stellar customer service is part of our DNA.
-We’re incredibly proud of the experience that shoppers get when they come into a studio, and now we’ll be able to extend that to our largest audience—visitors to our website,” said Ben Groom, Chief Digital Officer for DWR’s parent company, Herman Miller.
+We’re incredibly proud of the experience that shoppers get when they come into a studio, and now we’ll be able to extend that to our largest audience—visitors to our website,” says Ben Groom, Chief Digital Officer for DWR’s parent company, Herman Miller Group.

-Prior to adopting Hero, the design professionals’ sales opportunities were capped by the number of customers who came into their specific store.
+Prior to adopting Hero, sales opportunities for design professionals were capped by the number of customers who came into their specific store.
 With Hero, they’re able to tap into a new source of website visitors and local customers who in turn benefit from their product expertise.

 “The feedback from our design professionals has been absolutely phenomenal.
-Once they started seeing the volume of sales that their colleagues were driving through Hero, we got a flood of inquiries asking when it would be available in their store,” Groom commented.
+Once they started seeing the volume of sales that their colleagues were driving through Hero, we got a flood of inquiries asking when it would be available in their store,” comments Ben.

-DWR has been an early adopter of Hero’s recently introduced video calling feature, described by GQ as “like FaceTiming your favorite sales associate with one- or two-click buying built in.”
+DWR was an early adopter of Hero’s video calling feature, described by GQ as “like FaceTiming your favorite sales associate with one- or two-click buying built in.”

-The value that Hero helps the in-store team unlock for online shoppers is evident from the number of repeat conversations — nearly one in five customers who chat via Hero come back a second time.
+The value that Hero brings to both associates and online shoppers is evident from the number of repeat conversations: nearly one in five customers who shop virtually through Hero return to shop virtually a second time.